 Popular prescription anticoagulant Xarelto® belongs to a newer drug class called Factor Xa inhibitors.
 These drugs don’t require monthly blood monitoring, unlike warfarin.
 The U.S. Food and Drug Administration initially approved Xarelto (rivaroxaban) in July 2011.
 Within three years, injured patients sued the drug’s makers for failing to warn them about potentially life-threatening side effects.
 If you developed blood clots or uncontrolled internal bleeding while taking Xarelto, you may qualify for financial compensation.
 Families may also file a wrongful death lawsuit on any Xarelto victim’s behalf to seek justice against the drug’s manufacturer.
-Review current Xarelto lawsuit information before filing your own anticoagulant injury claim.
+Review current Xarelto lawsuit information below to see if you may have an eligible claim.

 Xarelto Lawsuit Information: What Is Xarelto?